Policy Partners Project offers a suite of complimentary products to support adult care services (see Our Products).

 Dr Angie Heal

-Angie has nearly 40 years’ experience of working in public and voluntary sector organisations.
+Angie has over 35 years’ experience of working in public and voluntary sector organisations.
 Key areas of practice include:

-She is an associate researcher at the School of Law, University of Sheffield and a trustee and outreach volunteer with SWWOP, a small voluntary sector organisation which works with women involved in street prostitution in Sheffield.
-She is also involved in ongoing inquiries and investigations in relation to Rotherham child sexual abuse / exploitation, as a result of work she undertook whilst working for South Yorkshire Police, and is contributing to wider lessons learned and the ongoing national debate.
-She has written a good practice guide with Adele Gladman – Child Sexual Exploitation After Rotherham: Understanding the Consequences and Recommendations for Practice, due for publication in April 2017 (Jessica Kingsley Publishers).
+She has previously been an associate researcher at the School of Law, University of Sheffield and for 15 years was a trustee and outreach volunteer with SWWOP, a small voluntary sector organisation which works with women involved in street prostitution in Sheffield.
+She is also still involved in ongoing inquiries and investigations in relation to Rotherham child sexual abuse / exploitation, as a result of work she undertook whilst working for South Yorkshire Police, and is contributing to wider lessons learned and the ongoing national debate.
+She has written a good practice guide with Adele Gladman – Child Sexual Exploitation After Rotherham: Understanding the Consequences and Recommendations for Practice, (April 2017, Jessica Kingsley Publishers).

 Skills and knowledge: